Biden transfers 1st Guantanamo detainee to home country

-WASHINGTON (AP) — The Biden administration on Monday transferred a detainee out of the Guantánamo Bay detention facility for the first time, sending a Moroccan man back home years after he was recommended for discharge.
+WASHINGTON (AP) — The Biden administration on Monday transferred a Guantanamo Bay detainee to his home country for the first time, a policy shift from the Trump presidency that sent a Moroccan man back home years after he was recommended for discharge.

-The Moroccan prisoner, Abdullatif Nasser, who’s in his mid-50s, was cleared for repatriation by a review board in July 2016 but remained at Guantanamo for the duration of the Trump presidency.
+The prisoner, Abdullatif Nasser, who’s in his mid-50s, was cleared for repatriation by a review board in July 2016 but remained at Guantanamo for the duration of the Trump presidency.

-The Periodic Review Board process determined that Nasser’s detention no longer remained necessary to protect U.S. national security, the Pentagon said Monday in a statement.
-The board recommended authorization for Nasser’s repatriation, but that couldn’t be completed before the end of the Obama administration, it said.
+A review board determined that Nasser’s detention was no longer necessary to protect U.S. national security, the Pentagon said Monday.
+The board had recommended authorization for Nasser’s repatriation, but that couldn’t be completed before the end of the Obama administration, it said.

-The transfer of Nasser could suggest President Joe Biden is making efforts to reduce the Guantanamo population, which now stands at 39.
-Presidents George W. Bush and Barack Obama supported the prisoner transfer process, but it stalled under President Donald Trump.
+Nasser, also known as Abdul Latif Nasser, arrived Monday in Morocco, where police took him into custody and said they would investigate him on suspicion of committing terrorist acts — even though he was never charged while in Guantanamo.

+The State Department said in a statement the Biden administration would continue “a deliberate and thorough process focused on responsibly reducing the detainee population of the Guantanamo facility while also safeguarding the security of the United States and its allies.”

+The Obama administration, seeking to allay concerns that some of those released had “returned to the fight,” set up a process to ensure those repatriated or resettled in third countries no longer posed a threat.
+It also planned to try some of the men in federal court.

+But his closure effort was thwarted when Congress barred the transfer of prisoners from Guantanamo to the U.S., including for prosecution or medical care.
+President Barack Obama ultimately released 197 prisoners.
+With Nasser’s transfer, the Guantanamo population stands at 39.

-Trump said even before he took office that there should be no further releases from “Gitmo,” as Guantanamo Bay is often called.
-“These are extremely dangerous people and should not be allowed back onto the battlefield,” he said then.
+The prisoner transfer process had stalled under President Donald Trump.
+He said even before taking office there should be no further releases from “Gitmo,” as Guantanamo Bay is often called.
+“These are extremely dangerous people and should not be allowed back onto the battlefield,” he said.

 The possibility that former Guantanamo prisoners would resume hostile activities has long been a concern that has played into the debate over releases.
-The office of the Director of National Intelligence said in a 2016 report that about 17% of the 728 detainees who had been released were “confirmed” and 12% were “suspected” of re-engaging in such activities.
+The office of the Director of National Intelligence said in a 2016 report that about 17% of the 728 detainees who had been released were “confirmed” and 12% were “suspected” of reengaging in such activities.

-But the vast majority of those re-engagements occurred with former prisoners who did not go through the security review that was set up under Obama.
+But the vast majority of those reengagements occurred with former prisoners who did not go through the security review that was set up under Obama.
 A task force that included agencies such as the Defense Department and the CIA analyzed who was held at Guantanamo and determined who could be released and who should continue in detention.

 The U.S. thanked Morocco for facilitating Nasser’s transfer back home.